Author Archives: Matt Volodzko

 7. Suction Excavators

 A suction excavator is a wheeled vehicle that leverages water jets and high-pressure vacuums.
-This equipment features a suction pipe that offers several hundred horsepower.
+This equipment features a suction pipe capable of delivering several hundred horsepower.

 The water jets allow teams to loosen the ground, and the vacuum carrier moves the loose soil or debris from the site.
 Suction excavators are ideal for applications needing precise material removal with minimal disruption to surrounding structures.
 Suction excavators enable safe operations when doing the following:

 • Exposing utilities: Teams can expose water, electric and gas lines without damaging them.
-These excavators allow for precise excavation, minimizing the backfilling required.
+These excavators enable precise excavation, minimizing the backfill required.

-• Removing contaminants: These excavators allow for precise and targeted material removal.
+• Removing contaminants: These excavators enable precise, targeted material removal.
 In the case of environmental contamination, this equipment can aid operations by enabling access to tricky areas such as under buildings, in wetlands or near sensitive infrastructure.

 • Maintaining railroads: Suction excavators can remove debris and clean ballast from railroad tracks.
 These models can complete maintenance activities more efficiently than other types, reducing track downtime and increasing safety compared to traditional ballast removal methods.